-With reference to the subject mentioned above, I am directed to inform you that the University authorities have accepted and granted approval to the revised syllabi of B. A. Defence Study (Entire) Part III (Sem.
-V & VI) Choice Based Credit System (CBCS) under the Faculty of Humanities.
+With reference to the subject mentioned above I am directed to inform you that the University authorities have accepted and granted approval to the revised syllabi, equivalence and nature of question paper of B. A. Part III (Sem.
+V & VI) under the Faculty of Humanities as per National Education Policy, 2020.
+(NEP 1.0)

-This syllabi shall be implemented from the academic year 2022-23 onwards.
+This syllabi shall be implemented from the academic year 2024-25 onwards.
 A soft copy containing the syllabus is attached herewith and it is also available on university website www.unishivaji.ac.in (Online Syllabus).